scelarek/CovidCast/readme.md

 I have organized my functions, libraries, and primary clean data file for easy access:

-- **Functions and Libraries**: Access the core functions and libraries used for this project in this [Python file](https://github.com/scelarek/BrainStation_Capstone/blob/d2dcb369dbfd98b2e8954b0028a0293529448294/Capstone/capstone_functions.py).
+- **[Functions and Libraries](https://github.com/scelarek/Covid-Prediction-Capstone/blob/main/Capstone/capstone_functions.py)**: Access the core functions and libraries used for this project.
-- **Main Clean Data File**: The primary cleaned data file is available in [this parquet file](https://github.com/scelarek/BrainStation_Capstone/blob/d2dcb369dbfd98b2e8954b0028a0293529448294/Data/master_df.parquet).
+- **[Main Clean Data File](https://github.com/scelarek/Covid-Prediction-Capstone/blob/main/Data/master_df.parquet)**: The primary cleaned data file.
-- **Presentation Preprocessing and Clean:**  This is a presentation of the [Preprocessing and EDA.](https://github.com/scelarek/BrainStation_Capstone/blob/e824c901efdb0adf1783256664bcfe054ae51001/Presentations/COVID%20Preprocessing%20and%20EDA.pdf)
+- **[Presentation of Preprocessing and Cleaning](https://github.com/scelarek/Covid-Prediction-Capstone/blob/main/Presentations/COVID%20Preprocessing%20and%20EDA.pdf):**  This is a presentation of the Preprocessing and EDA steps.
+- **[Presentation of COVIDCast](https://github.com/scelarek/Covid-Prediction-Capstone/blob/main/Presentations/COVID%20Cast%20Final%20Presentation.pdf):** This is the final presentation of COVIDCast.
+- **[Video of Final Presentation](https://github.com/scelarek/Covid-Prediction-Capstone/blob/main/Presentations/COVIDcast_%20Predicting%20COVID%20Cases%20No%20Glasses%20Ad%20Lib%20(online-video-cutter.com).mp4):** This is a video of me presenting COVIDCast.

 ---